|Conjures up a large cloud of lethally cold vapour.|

 Although you can target any tile within its range and your line of sight, be aware that you cannot target a tile that already contains a cloud of any sort.
 Creatures already within existing clouds will not be affected by Freezing Cloud unless they step into the icy mess you create around them.
-The effect can spill out of line of sight, but it will dissipate four times as fast.
+The effect can spill out of line of sight, but it will dissipate instantly.

 - Be careful using it in hallways, as it can easily hit you and your allies if you cast it at too short a range.
-Conjure Flame can help negate this risk; if you create a flame cloud directly in front of you and then cast Freezing Cloud beyond it, the freezing clouds will fill away from you.
+Conjure Flame can help negate this risk; if you put a flame cloud directly in front of you and then cast Freezing Cloud, the freezing clouds will fill away from you.

 - Summoners should use this spell with caution unless they have the Summon Ice Beast spell.
 While summoned living creatures will avoid the clouds and undead will march through it taking a severe beating, ice beasts will ignore the effect entirely and attack whatever happens to be currently freezing to death inside.